 - Lungs - are able to eliminate toxins that enter your body via breathing.

-Many medical professionals and dieticians recommend to avoid the regimented detox diets, but focus instead on a well-balanced diet that consists of lean protein, whole grain foods, fruits, and vegetables.
+Many medical professionals and dieticians recommend avoiding the regimented detox diets, but focus instead on a well-balanced diet that consists of lean protein, whole grain foods, fruits, and vegetables.

 We have broken down the basics of balanced eating to help you begin.